ClemensElflein/openmower.de/content/en/docs/Getting started/_index.md

 ### Required Knowledge
 - **Linux**: You should be comfortable using a Linux PC and you should know how to install a Raspberry Pi.
 This is important, because at the moment the Open Mower doesn't have a graphical user interface.
 It is started in an ssh terminal!
-- **Very Basic Electronics**: You should be comfortable handling PCBs and have some basic soldering skills.
-If you have worked with an Arduino before, you should be fine.
+- **Electronics**: You should be comfortable handling PCBs and have some soldering skills.
+You should be capable of understanding each step you are about to perform.

 ### Required Parts
 The Open Mower project consists of multiple parts:
 - **The Robot**: The robot is a modified lawn-mowing robot.
 The robot is built by using the case and motors of an off-the-shelf lawn mowing robot and replacing the electronics with custom electronics.
 You will either need to buy the custom electronics or get the parts and solder it yourself.
 - **RTK GPS**: The robot needs to know where _exactly_ it is inside your property in order to mow with high precision.
 This is achieved by a technology called RTK GPS.
 This type of GPS uses two receivers: one on the robot and one fixed base station.
 The base station sends error correction data to the robot via some radio link.
 This way, the robot is able to position with centimeter accuracy.
 This can be done using WiFi or some other long range radio. _Hint: There are also cloud services available for RTK error corrections.
 Some are free and some are paid_
 - **Docking Station**: The robot needs to recharge in a docking station.
 Unfortunately the battery charging electronics is not part of the original docking station.
-That's why we will replace the electronics inside the original docking station as well.
+That's why we will replace the electronics inside the original docking station as well. **Do not use the stock docking station with the modified robot**

 If you are ready and want to get shopping, check out the [Shopping List](/docs/getting-started/shopping-list)